alonswartz/notesium/README.md

 Notesium assumes note links use the inline markdown syntax, for example:
 `[link text](7f1c52df.md)`.
 This makes it easier to parse, and simple to insert links with a keybinding.

+Even though links are short, for an improved reading experience in Vim consider enabling `conceallevel` (see [Related Vim settings](#related-vim-settings)).

 ## Regression tests